zn3x/castmedia/docs/migration.md

 ## Caveats

 - During migration, connections that do not respect new configuration constraints will be dropped even if they were allowed previously.
-- TLS migration is not supported and will probably never be supported due to challenges that comes with passing TLS connection to another process.
+- TLS migration is supported only in Linux with TLS kernel module enabled.